 How do your families mesh?
 While dating, most people are too focused on the interactions with their partner alone, and don’t think much about in-laws.
 Yet your partner’s relatives will be a lifelong ingredient in the recipe of your married life.
 If there are serious negatives, don’t ignore them.
 You may spend the rest of your life trying to navigate a minefield and getting over disappointments, with your partner trying to defend his family.
 Is your future partner truly worth it?

-We’re not talking arguments or disagreements.We’re talking things like loss of a job, or a death in the family.
-Do you feel that your partner will be by your side, supporting you until the crisis passes?
-How about the reverse?
-How easily do both of you bounce back?
+We’re not talking arguments or disagreements.We’re talking disappointment about a long-planned vacation, loss of a job, a death in the family.
+Will you be trying to support each other and protecting each other’s well-being until the crisis passes?
+Do you both bounce back reasonably quickly?

-10. Do you have the wisdom to treat them right?
+10. Do you each have the wisdom to treat each other respectfully?